-Certain PFAS chemicals are no longer manufactured in the United States as a result of phase outs including the PFOA Stewardship Program in which eight major chemical manufacturers agreed to eliminate the use of PFOA and PFOA-related chemicals in their products and as emissions from their facilities.
+Certain PFAS chemicals are no longer manufactured in the United States as a result of phase outs including the PFOA Stewardship Program in which eight major poison manufacturers agreed to eliminate the use of PFOA and PFOA-related chemicals in their products and as emissions from their facilities.

 Another disturbing fact is that PFAS is found in baby formula!

 Talk about getting a bad start in life –whether you nurse your baby or feed your baby formula, rest assured your baby will grow up with PFAS already in their little body and the accumulation only starts from there.

 By adulthood, some of the most common effects of PFAS buildup include all sorts of ailments, from infertility, weakened immune system and disrupting thyroid hormones, to testicular cancer, liver cancer, kidney cancer, prostate cancer, ovarian cancer and brain cancer –and let’s not forget all the muscle and neurological disorders you could develop along the way.

 Yes, PFAS are very nasty and will be around forever.

 So the next Billion Dollar question is, how do you clean out a life-long buildup of PFAS from every cell in your whole body and continually clean out PFAS?

 It starts with eating food that isn’t contaminated with PFAS.
 No duh, right?

 Unfortunately, all the food and drinks sold everywhere, including certified organic, all have at least trace amounts of PFAS and most foods and drinks contain PFAS levels well above the ‘acceptable limit’.

 I mean seriously, did they think they can pour tons of PFAS in our environment for almost a century now, and it won’t poison all the water and soil that grows everything for generations?